 What are the terms of the Single Public Service Pension scheme?

 Teachers who began work on or after 1 January 2013 are members of the Single Pension Scheme.
 This scheme, across the public service, bases pensions on career average earnings.
-The Single Pension Scheme was introduced to cut back on the costs to the State and it is clear that Single Scheme Pensions will be less valuable than the older ‘final salary’ pensions.
+The legislative basis for the scheme can be found in The Public Service Pensions (Single Scheme and Other Provisions) Act 2012

 The INTO published a supplement on the Single Service Pension scheme in the October 2022 edition of InTouch.
 Click here (PDF) to access the supplement.